 - construction of new buildings and other facilities such as toilet blocks, walking tracks, tennis courts, grandstands and barbecues

 - construction of extensions to existing buildings

 - construction of new roads or tracks

 - installation of infrastructure such as powerlines, sewerage pipes, etc.

 - creation of an easement

 - issue of a lease or licence

 - undertaking of major earthworks.

-Table 15 sets out permissible and excluded future acts over D.500060 and R.81510.
+Table 15 sets out permissible and excluded future acts over D.500060 and R.81510 and the relevant sections of the Act.